vladholubiev/docker-libreoffice-pdf-cli/README.md

 * Doesn't clutter your system with shit-ton of LibreOffice dependencies!
 * UNIX way - feed in `stdin` and get from `stdout`
 * So no docker volumes mounting needed
-* One of the most fresh version of LibreOffice at the moment (5.2.3)
 * `--rm` arg ensures container is removed after converting.
 Doesn't clutter your Docker
 * Easy removing: `docker rmi vladgolubev/libreoffice-pdf-cli && rm ~/bin/topdf`